alexsweeten/rule-based-learning/README.md

 This is the GitHub repo for the hackseq19 project: Rule Based Learning for Transcriptional Regulation!

 ## Rationale
-Gene regulatory sites, such as Transcription Factor Binding Sites (TFBS's) and Promoters, are extremely important regions within both eukaryotic and prokaryotic genomes.
+Gene regulatory sites, such as Transcription Factor Binding Sites (TFBS) and Promoters, are extremely important regions within both eukaryotic and prokaryotic genomes.
 Predicting whether or not a site acts as a regulatory element is an important, yet surprisingly difficult task.
 There has been a lot of focus in recent years towards building machine learning (ML) approaches for automatically detecting these genomic regions.
 In this hackathon, we hope to experiment with some of these tools.

 ## Goals
 Our goals during hackseq19 are to: